vswapna3202/Mars-Rovers-Project/README.md

 - Plateaus can not only be rectangular can be other shapes like circle, hexagon etc
 - Other vehicles can also roam on the Mars terrain
 - Rover positions can be stored in a file and recorded
+- Rover movements are continued if instructions provided by user, in future the user should be able to go back to a standing rover and give instructions at a later point.
+  Switching between rovers for instructions could be implemented.